dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

-### Physician Coder submit sare removing account from Coder's worklist
+### Physician Coder submit are removing account from Coder's worklist

 **CACTWO-7130** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If an account routed to a coder by an Auditor is subsequently submitted by a Physician Coder, the account is being removed from the routed Coder’s worklist.
+If an account routed to a coder by an Auditor is subsequently submitted by a [Physician Coder](https://dolbeysystems.github.io/fusion-cac-web-docs/account-navigation/navigation-tree/add-on-modules-and-viewers/#physician-codingsingle-path), the account is being removed from the routed Coder’s worklist.
 This has been corrected.

 > [!info] Additional Configuration Required
 Please contact Support to enable this feature.